 The Phillies have lost 19 of 24 since last month’s All-Star break.
 They are in fourth place and 20½ games off first in the National League East.

 The 69-year-old Manuel has been a folksy presence in the Phillies’ dugout since the beginning of the 2005 season.
 He led Philadelphia to the franchise’s second World Series title in 2008 and brought the team back to the series in 2009, when they lost to the New York Yankees in six games.

 Manuel was 780-636 with the Phillies and won five straight NL East titles from 2007-2011.
 He also spent three years as manager with the Cleveland Indians, winning the AL Central in 2001.

 Even with an aging roster, the Phillies were expected to contend in the NL East this season, but the team has fallen apart.

 Two-time Cy Young Award winner Roy Halladay has missed most of the season with an injury.
-First baseman Ryan Howard also has been out with an injury.
-High-priced reliever Jonathan Papelbon has struggled to close, and apart from Utley and Brown, the Phillies haven't hit much.
+Slugger Ryan Howard also has been out with an injury.
+High-priced reliever Jonathan Papelbon has struggled to close, and apart from Chase Utley and Dominic Brown the Phillies haven’t hit much.